Magna Graecia

 Magna Graecia (Note: /ˌmæɡnə ˈɡriːsiə, - ˈɡriːʃə/ MAG-nə-_-GREE-see-ə-,_-_-GREE-shə, /- ˈɡreɪʃə/ -_-GRAY-shə, /la/; lit.
 'Great[er] Greece'; Μεγάλη Ἑλλάς, /grc/, with the same meaning; Magna Grecia, /it/.) was the historical Greek-speaking area of southern Italy.
 It encompassed the modern Italian regions of Calabria, Apulia, Basilicata, Campania, and Sicily.
 These regions were extensively settled by Greeks beginning in the 8th century BC.

 Initially founded by their metropoleis (mother cities), the settlements evolved into independent and powerful Greek city-states (poleis).
 The settlers brought with them Hellenic civilization, which over time developed distinct local forms due to both their distance from Greece and the influence of the indigenous peoples of southern Italy.
 This interaction left a lasting imprint on Italy, including on Roman culture.
 The Greek settlers also influenced native groups such as the Sicels and the Oenotrians, many of whom adopted Greek culture and became Hellenized.
 In areas like architecture and urban planning, the colonies sometimes surpassed the achievements of the motherland.
 The ancient inhabitants of Magna Graecia are referred to as Italiotes and Siceliotes.

-Ruins of several cities from Magna Graecia remain visible today, including Neapolis ("New City", now Naples), Syrakousai (Syracuse), Akragas (Agrigento), Taras (Taranto), Rhegion (Reggio Calabria), and Kroton (Crotone).
+Ruins of several cities from Magna Graecia remain visible today, including Neàpolis ("New City", now Naples), Syrakousai (Syracuse), Akragas (Agrigento), Taras (Taranto), Rhegion (Reggio Calabria), and Kroton (Crotone).
 The most populous city was Sybaris (now Sibari), with an estimated population of between 300,000 and 500,000, from 600 to 510 BC.

 Governments in these city-states were typically aristocratic, and the cities often engaged in warfare with one another.
 Their independence came to an end during the Second Punic War, when they were annexed by the Roman Republic in 205 BC.

 Despite the political changes, cultural life in Magna Graecia flourished.
 Greek art, literature, and philosophy had a decisive influence on the region, especially in cities like Taras.
 South Italian Greek pottery, particularly from the 4th century BC, is a notable cultural contribution.
 Settlers from Magna Graecia also achieved great success in the Ancient Olympic Games—athletes from Crotone alone won 18 titles over 25 Olympiads.

+Though ancient authors use "Magna Graecia" to mean different parts of southern Italy, including or excluding Sicily, definitions that included Sicily failed to gain widespread acceptance, as evidenced by the continued usage of the term referring exclusively to the Greek cities of southern Italy spanning the coast between Cumae and Taras.

 Although most Greek inhabitants of Magna Graecia were fully Latinized during the Middle Ages, traces of Greek language and culture persisted.
 The Griko people of Calabria (Bovesia) and Salento (Grecìa Salentina) still maintain aspects of their Greek heritage, including the Griko language.
 This language is the last living trace of the once-vibrant Greek presence in Magna Graecia.